-We next use the results from the VARs during the Great Depression to study the effect of financial market shocks during the fall of 2008.
-As detailed in Swagel (2009), financial markets were subject to a series of unexpected events during this period, which lead to sharp adverse movements in stock prices and credit spreads.
-The previous results suggest that these shocks may have a significant impact on the real economy.
+We next use the results from the VARs during the Great Depression to study the effect of financial market shocks during the fall of 2008.15 As detailed in Swagel (2009), financial markets were subject to a series of unexpected events during this period, which lead to sharp adverse movements in stock prices and credit spreads.
+The previous results suggest that these shocks may have had a significant impact on the real economy.

 We quantify the effect of the recent financial market shocks using a simple, albeit arguable, approach.
 We construct fitted values for financial market variables for 2008 using point estimates from the corresponding VARs estimated on the Great Depression data.
-The realization of each financial market variable minus the corresponding fitted value yields an estimate of financial market innovations.
-The estimated effect of these innovations equals the financial market innovation times the corresponding impulse response from the VAR on the Great Depression data.15 This calculation quantifies the effect of these financial market innovations absent other shocks or policy interventions.
-Thus, the results can not be viewed as a forecast for either output or employment.
-However, this method does provide a metric to gauge the intensity of the financial market disruptions during fall 2008.
+The realization of each financial market variable minus the corresponding fitted value yields an estimate of the financial market innovations.
+The estimated effect of these innovations equals the financial market innovation times the corresponding impulse response from the VAR on the Great Depression data.
+This calculation quantifies the effect of these financial market innovations absent other shocks or policy interventions.
+This method provides a metric to gauge the effect of the financial market disruptions during the fall of 2008.